INPUT TAX CREDIT UNDER GST

 3. File the return before the due date or before filing the annual return, whichever is earlier.

-Post the above points are satisfied, you need to follow below steps for claiming the input tax credit:
+After you satisfy the above points, you need to follow the steps below for claiming the input tax credit:

 1. Login to the GST portal with login credentials, enter details and access ITC form.